25 Tips & ideas for a great home office

 If you can designate a room as your home office, it’ll usually be one of the smallest rooms in house and often referred to as ‘the spare room’.
 For this reason, there is a tendency for clutter to have accumulated.
 However, before making it your office, have a thorough clear out, so that things are as clean as possible before you start working.

-If you have more than one possible room that could function as your office, try working in each of the rooms for a week or two before deciding.
+If you have more than one possible room that could function as your office while you work from home, try each of the rooms for a week or two before deciding.
 Naturally the set-up will be temporary while it’s on a trial basis, but it’ll give you a good feel for which room is going to be most suitable for you.
 The quietest room is usually best, resulting in less distractions for you and consequently more productivity.

 If you’re lucky enough to have a room that you can designate as your home office it doesn’t mean that it needs to exclusively serve this purpose.
 Therefore, as you’re planning your new office, think about other members of the household and how they might also be able to use the space when it’s free.